MichaelCurrin/badge-generator/badges.md

 For URL encoding, see this [tool](https://www.urlencoder.org/).

-Rmember images can be tested as URLs directly in the browser.
+Remember images can be tested as URLs directly in the browser.
 That's useful for faster dev and debugging.

 ## Styles